Which Stove Industry? Chinese, South American or European?

 The wood burning stove industry has exploded in South Africa over the past 5-10 years.
-A large part of that ‘boon’ is the influx of very affordable cheaper fireplace products from South America and China (along, of course, with hefty rate increases on Gas and Electricity as heat sources for our homes).
+A large part of that ‘boon’ is the influx of very affordable cheaper fireplace products from South America and China.
+Of course, there has also been hefty rate increases on Gas and Electricity as heat sources for our homes).

 But does it matter what stove you purchase?
 After all, it’s just a metal box isnt it?
 Are there really any tangible differences in the cheaper products?

 It is truthfully impossible to be entirely impartial on the subject.
-However, as an owner of both a British manufactured product (Charnwood) and a Chinese manufactured product (we have two stoves), I do believe I am well placed to understand and comment on the differences.
+However, I have owned both a British manufactured product (Charnwood) and a Chinese manufactured product (we have two stoves).
+I believe my experience places me well to understand and comment on the differences.

 (NB: This article was updated in 2018.
 See comment at the end of the article).

-We inherited our Chinese stove (rated as 14 KW by the supplier) with our home and it has performed quite admirably.
-It is fully cast iron (an important detail when considering a cheaper stove in my opinion) and came with an importers warranty of 10 years (the importers are providing the guarantee based on their favourable experience with the manufacturers in China).
-Most cheaper stove products in South Africa will not offer you more than a 1 or 3 year warranty so do your homework.
+We inherited our Chinese stove (rated as 14 KW by the supplier) with our home.
+It has performed quite admirably.
+In my opinion, the fact that it’s fully cast iron is an important detail when considering a cheaper stove.
+The stove also came with an importers warranty of 10 years.
+The importers are providing the guarantee based on their favourable experience with the manufacturers in China.
+Most cheaper stove products in South Africa will not offer you more than a 1 or 3 year warranty.
+So, do your homework.

 I installed my British product myself when I realised that we spent more time in the ‘TV Lounge’ in winter.
-No surprises but I went with a ‘Charnwood’ product (7 KW ‘Island I’ in ‘Almond’) which sits at the higher end of the budget range compared to your product from the Far East.
+No surprises but I went with a ‘Charnwood’ product (7 KW ‘Island I’ in ‘Almond’).
+They sit at the higher end of the budget range compared to your product from the Far East.
 The Charnwood product also has a 10 year manufacturer’s guarantee backed by the manufacturers who have a stove production heritage spanning 5 decades.

 Having run my Chinese stove for a winter season and my Charnwood for the same period, I could confidently confirm the following: